-- Dark beer adds depth and flavour to slow cooked dishes.
+- Dark beer or a stout adds depth and flavour to slow cooked dishes.
 A light beer will not offer the same flavour.

 - Have crusty bread or Irish Soda Bread on hand to mop up the broth.

-- Great dish to make while camping.
+- This is a hearty dish to make while camping.
 Prepare what you can in advance, keep cool until ready to cook in a heavy bottom pot with a lid.

 - 250 gr bacon or 1/2 pkg cut into chunks

 - 3 mild Italian sausage uncooked and left whole

 - 1 medium yellow onion sliced

 - 1/2 pkg or 190gr smoked Mennonite sausage sliced into chunks